-The blue checkmark may mean two different things: either that an account was verified under Twitter’s previous verification criteria (active, notable, and authentic), or that the account has an active subscription to Twitter’s new Twitter Blue subscription product and meets certain requirements.
+The blue checkmark means that an account has an active subscription to Twitter Blue and meets our eligibility requirements.
 Accounts that receive the blue checkmark as part of a Twitter Blue subscription will not undergo review to confirm that they meet the active, notable and authentic criteria that was used in the previous process.
 Learn more about the blue checkmark here.

 Gold checkmark and square profile picture

-The gold checkmark indicates that the account is an official business account through Twitter Verification for Organizations.
+The gold checkmark indicates that the account is an official business account through Twitter Verified Organizations.

 Automated account labels